 But Ruby is used to being on her own and is uncomfortable accepting help or getting close to anyone, whether it’s Cora or Jamie or the new kids at her school.

-It’s not a particularly complicated plot and it was fairly predictable too, but the character development was good enough that I didn’t even really notice until it was all over.
+This Lock and Key novel is not a particularly complicated plot and it was fairly predictable too, but the character development was good enough that I didn’t even really notice until it was all over.

 My one complaint was the time line pacing.
 A ton of stuff would happen and then she’d say something about how she’d now been living with Jamie and Cora for two weeks.
 And then there would be two pages and a bit saying that it’d been six weeks since Christmas.
 That sort of thing makes me a little bit crazy (Twilight does it too and each time I’ve reread it, I’ve ground my teeth together a little (just kidding, Dad, I would never ever grind my teeth on purpose).